Here you will find the answers to the most frequently asked questions about Cadbury. Click a question below to reveal the answer.

 New products have to be carefully researched to ensure they have mass appeal, and the decision to introduce a new Cadbury chocolate product is always based on the results of extensive market research.

-Unfortunately for these reasons we are not able to use any ideas from members of the public but for more information please see our Tomorrow section.
+Unfortunately for these reasons we are not able to use any ideas from members of the public.